NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Earth

 \subsection{Trajectories}

 As the neutrinos pass from the production point, through the atmosphere, into the Earth, across the Earth and to the detector, the densities that they experience vary considerably.
 We break the trajectory up into four main segments.
 First, we start from the production point in the atmosphere to the surface of the Earth.
 As this section is purely in vacuum it is very easy to compute and modify.
 Second, we go from the surface of the Earth to the detector depth.
 Third, we go from the detector depth to the innermost point in the Earth.
 Finally, we go from the innermost point in the Earth to the detector depth at the actual detector which is the same as the previous step, up to a transpose for a spherically symmetric Earth.
 Reusing the calculations for one of these segments from the other saves a sizable amount of computational effort.
+These trajectories are shown in Fig.~\ref{fig:Traj_Sch} and are discussed in more detail below.